vmware/cluster-api-provider-cloud-director/docs/MANAGEMENT_CLUSTER.md

 * Once the above operation is complete, there is no need of further interaction between tenant admin and tenant user.
 * The mechanism used above to generate a Kubernetes Config has a default lifetime of one year.
 * We recommend strongly that the USERNAME match that of VCD tenant username.

+## Resize a Management cluster
+The [resize workflow](WORKLOAD_CLUSTER.md#resize_workload_cluster) needs to be run from the bootstrap cluster (the parent of the management cluster).
+In the `kubectl` commands specified in the above workflow, update the `namespace` parameter to the value `default` and `kubeconfig` to the value of bootstrap cluster's admin Kubeconfig

+## Upgrade a Management cluster
+The [upgrade workflow](WORKLOAD_CLUSTER.md#upgrade_workload_cluster) needs to be run from the bootstrap cluster (the parent of the management cluster).
+In the `kubectl` commands specified in the above workflow, update the `namespace` parameter to the value `default` and `kubeconfig` to the value of bootstrap cluster's admin Kubeconfig.

+## Delete a Management cluster
+The [delete workflow](WORKLOAD_CLUSTER.md#delete_workload_cluster) needs to be run from the bootstrap cluster (the parent of the management cluster).
+In the `kubectl` commands specified in the above workflow, update the `namespace` parameter to the value `default` and `kubeconfig` to the value of bootstrap cluster's admin Kubeconfig.